radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       fzf (note that fzf has to be installed).
                       If the option '--unread' is appended, only unread patches are listed.
-                      Unread patches are marked with a * before the timestamp. propose      - Create a new patch from a single commit show         - Show a patch
+                      Unread patches are marked with a * after the timestamp. propose      - Create a new patch from a single commit show         - Show a patch
        comment      - Add a comment to a patch